hypergonial/hikari-miru/docs/getting_started.md

 === "REST"

     ```py
-    import hikari
-    import miru

-    # Define a new custom View that contains 3 items
-    class BasicView(miru.View):

-        # Define a new TextSelect menu with two options
-        @miru.text_select(
-            placeholder="Select me!",
-            options=[
-                miru.SelectOption(label="Option 1"),
-                miru.SelectOption(label="Option 2"),
-            ],
-        )
-        async def basic_select(self, select: miru.TextSelect, ctx: miru.ViewContext) -> None:
-            await ctx.respond(f"You've chosen {select.values[0]}!")

-        # Define a new Button with the Style of success (Green)
-        @miru.button(label="Click me!", style=hikari.ButtonStyle.SUCCESS)
-        async def basic_button(self, button: miru.Button, ctx: miru.ViewContext) -> None:
-            await ctx.respond("You clicked me!")

-        # Define a new Button that when pressed will stop the view
-        # & invalidate all the buttons in this view
-        @miru.button(label="Stop me!", style=hikari.ButtonStyle.DANGER)
-        async def stop_button(self, button: miru.Button, ctx: miru.ViewContext) -> None:
-            self.stop()  # Called to stop the view

-    # Create an instance of our bot. miru supports
-    # both 'hikari.GatewayBot' and 'hikari.RESTBot'.
-    # You can swap at the top to see an example with RESTBot instead.
     bot = hikari.RESTBot("YOUR_TOKEN_HERE")
     client = miru.Client(bot)
     ```

 Next up, we need to send our view. `miru` has support for all popular command handlers, and naturally can be used with only hikari as well.

-In the examples below, we will use the Gateway variant of our code, but with command handlers that support REST, it will work identically, unless otherwise mentioned.

 === "arc"